 The comedy anthology has a sporadic history on film.
 It began in the 1970s with films such as The Groove Tube (1970) and Kentucky Fried Movie (1977) and other efforts since such as Amazon Women on the Moon (1987), although it exists more of a television phenomenon than a film one.
 Movie 43 is one such effort.
 It was largely the brainchild of Charles B. Wessler, the producer on various Farrelly Brothers films, including Dumb and Dumber (1994), There’s Something About Mary (1998), Me, Myself & Irene (2000), Shallow Hal (2001), Stuck on You (2003), The Heartbreak Kid (2007) and The Three Stooges (2012).
 Wessler conceived it as an R-rated film for adults that pushed as far beyond all good taste as possible.
 One of the Farrelly Brothers, Peter, signed on and the film was able to get a $6 million budget.
 It was then shot with various directors and stars over a four-year period, much of which was determined by waiting for openings in the various stars’ schedules.

-Among the directors that signed on were the likes of Steven Brill, the director of Adam Sandler’s Little Nicky (2000) and Mr. Deeds (2002), as well as Without a Paddle (2004) and Drillbit Taylor (2008), who directs one of the alternate wraparound stories in which brothers search for a banned film, as well as a segment in which CEO Richard Gere deals with a life-sized iPod modelled on a woman; Peter Farrelly, who directs The Pitch, the alternate wraparound seen in some versions in which Dennis Quaid is a crazed screenwriter trying to pitch story ideas to studio exec Greg Kinnear, as well as the segments The Catch with Kate Winslet on a date with Hugh Jackman who has a set of balls at his neck and Truth or Dare in which Halle Berry and Stephen Merchant try to dare each other to more outrageous extremes on a date; Will Graham, previously a producer/director on The Onion News Network (2007– ), delivers a segment with real-life couple Naomi Watts and Liev Schreiber taking homeschooling to the logical extent; Steve Carr, director of mainstream comedy fare such as Dr Dolittle 2 (2001), Are We Done Yet?
+Among the directors that signed on were the likes of Steven Brill, the director of Adam Sandler’s Little Nicky (2000) and Mr. Deeds (2002), as well as Without a Paddle (2004), Drillbit Taylor (2008) and Hubie Halloween (2020), who directs one of the alternate wraparound stories in which brothers search for a banned film, as well as a segment in which CEO Richard Gere deals with a life-sized iPod modelled on a woman; Peter Farrelly, who directs The Pitch, the alternate wraparound seen in some versions in which Dennis Quaid is a crazed screenwriter trying to pitch story ideas to studio exec Greg Kinnear, as well as the segments The Catch with Kate Winslet on a date with Hugh Jackman who has a set of balls at his neck and Truth or Dare in which Halle Berry and Stephen Merchant try to dare each other to more outrageous extremes on a date; Will Graham, previously a producer/director on The Onion News Network (2007– ), delivers a segment with real-life couple Naomi Watts and Liev Schreiber taking homeschooling to the logical extent; Steve Carr, director of mainstream comedy fare such as Dr Dolittle 2 (2001), Are We Done Yet?
 (2007) and Paul Blart, Mall Cop (2009), handles The Proposition segment where Anna Faris admits a coprophilia fetish; actor Griffin Dunne, probably best known on this site for An American Werewolf in London (1981) and an occasional director, most notably with Practical Magic (1998), directs the segment with Kieran Culkin and Emma Stone trading insults at one another; newcomer director James Duffy handles Super Hero Speed Dating, an expansion of his earlier short film Robin’s Big Date (2005); Brett Ratner, director of the Rush Hour films and X-Men: The Last Stand (2006), directs the segment with Seann William Scott and Johnny Knoxville torturing a leprechaun; Rusty Cundieff, the African-American director of the horror anthology Tales from the Hood (1995) and various comedy tv shows, handles a segment with Terrence Howard trying to inspire the first all-Black basketball team that they will succeed “because they are Black”; while James Gunn, director of Slither (2006), Super (2010) and Guardians of the Galaxy (2014), directs the final segment with Elizabeth Banks facing an evil animated cat.

 The basic conception of Movie 43 has been to take a film like Kentucky Fried Movie or Amazon Women on the Moon and play it out in the most scatological and bad taste way possible.
 It is surprising how far in this post South Park (1997– ) era that filmmakers have to go to get an audience offended.
 Not too surprisingly, critics reacted by almost universally labelling Movie 43 the worst film of the year (and it was only released on January 25).
 It is a film that is determined to offend in just about every conceivable way.